ZackBShin/SQL_Project_Contoso_Analysis/README.md

 **Key Findings:**
 - Revenue per customer shows an alarming decreasing trend over time
 - 2022-2024 cohorts are consistently performing worse than earlier cohorts
-- NOTE: ALthough net revenue is increasing, this is likely due to a larger customer base, which is not reflective of customer value
+- NOTE: Although net revenue is increasing, this is likely due to a larger customer base, which is not reflective of customer value

 **Business Insights:**
 - Value extracted from customers is decreasing over time and calls for further inquiry.